michelle-cheung25/SNIPR-PardeeLab/SNIPR-design/README.md

 For detecting the wild-type, set SNP_TARGET to 0.

 After finishing setting the parameters, you can run the main function SNIPR.m to generate the requested designs.
 The design process may take some time to finish, but the Matlab command window will keep you apprised of the progress of the algorithm.

+# Checking Out the Designs

+After the running is finished, the selected designs will appear in the output folder inside the designs subfolder (as a CSV file with the SNIPR designs ranked by penalty score).
+The SNIPR sequences are then ready to order for testing.
+If you would like to blast the designs, continue below.

+# Blasting the Designs

+Open the terminal and change the working directory to the path of the fasta folder within the output folder.
+This fasta folder contains fasta files of the designed SNIPR sequences (the first 33 nucleotides of each SNIPR design which estimates the SNIPR docking region) for each target.

+Run the “web_blast.pl” perl script:
+$perl [path of the perl script] blastn nt [fasta file for the corresponding target]
+Example:
+$perl /home/mcheu1011/SNIPR/web_blast.pl blastn nt BRCA2_6147_design.fasta

+The perl script will create a file inside the fasta folder containing the blast results.
+Note: be patient, blasting may take some time.
+Alternatively: You can blast the SNIPR design fasta files directly on the NCBI website